lfcj/CoreAnimations/README.md

 ## LIST OF TODOs

-- [ ] Replicator layer animations are not deterministic, the opacity animation works depending on the first replicator animation that is played.
+- [ ] Fix replicator layer animations are not deterministic, the opacity animation works depending on the first replicator animation that is played.
-- [ ] transform.scale.z and transform.translation.z do not work.
+- [ ] Add transform.scale.z and transform.translation.z
 - [ ] The emitter layer does not stop emitting.
 - [ ] Add `emitterPosition`
 - [ ] Add `emitterSize`